Infisical/terraform-provider-infisical/docs/resources/project_identity_specific_privilege.md

 Optional:

 - `conditions` (String) When specified, only matching conditions will be allowed to access given resource.
+Refer to the documentation in https://infisical.com/docs/internals/permissions#conditions for the complete list of supported properties and operators.
 - `inverted` (Boolean) Whether rule forbids.
 Set this to true if permission forbids.